-- What impediments are standing in your way?
+- Are any impediments standing in your way?

 The Re-Plan Existing Work Discussion

 The most important kind of discussion and one that often directly follows the Daily Scrum, is a tactical re-planning session.
-This is the discussion where the tactical agility takes place; this is where the Team really exercises its self-organization and self-management.
+This is the discussion where the tactical agility takes place; this is where the Team really exercises its self-organization and self-management, (read Successful Teams Swarm).

 When a Team is Swarming, they need to know which Coordinators need help from the Swarmers and which Swarmers are available to help.
 The Team Members need to know what they’re going to do today.
-There’s really no magic to this, it’s just simply a discussion amongst the Team Members about who’s going to do what today, who needs help and who’s available.
+There’s really no magic to this.
+Simply have a discussion amongst the Team Members about who’s going to do what today, who needs help and who’s available.
 When this discussion is over, all the Team Members walk away knowing what they’re going to do today or, at least, what they’re going to be doing right now.
 That’s it, that’s all, that’s enough.